imfing/hextra/exampleSite/content/docs/advanced/customization.md

 #### Sidebar

-- `mobile-menu-overlay` - The overlay element for the mobile menu
-- `sidebar-container` - The sidebar container
+- `hextra-sidebar-container` - The sidebar container
-- `sidebar-active-item` - The active item in the sidebar
+- `hextra-sidebar-active-item` - The active item in the sidebar

 #### Language Switcher